Bad character of defendants and non-defendants is governed by the statutory regime of CJA 2003, ss.98 – 113 .

-In the early days following the enactment of the 2003 act the use of bad character evidence was rife but over the years a number of safeguards have been introduced
+In the early days following the enactment of the 2003 Criminal Justice Act the use of bad character evidence was rife but over the years a number of safeguards have been introduced .

 No evidence is admissible unless it is relevant to the issues in the case;